Documentation Home

 20.2.1.3 User Credentials For Distributed Recovery

 Group Replication uses a distributed recovery process to synchronize group members when joining them to the group.
 Distributed recovery involves transferring transactions from a donor's binary log to a joining member using a replication channel named group_replication_recovery.
 You must therefore set up a replication user with the correct permissions so that Group Replication can establish direct member-to-member replication channels.
-If group members have been set up to support the use of a remote cloning operation as part of distributed recovery, which is available from MySQL 8.0.17, this replication user is also used as the clone user on the donor, and requires the correct permissions for this role too.
+If group members have been set up to support the use of a remote cloning operation as part of distributed recovery, which is available in MySQL 8.0.17 and later, this replication user is also used as the clone user on the donor, and requires the correct permissions for this role too.
 For a complete description of distributed recovery, see Section 20.5.4, “Distributed Recovery”.

 The same replication user must be used for distributed recovery on every group member.
 The process of creating the replication user for distributed recovery can be captured in the binary log, and then you can rely on distributed recovery to replicate the statements used to create the user.
 Alternatively, you can disable binary logging before creating the replication user, and then create the user manually on each member, for example if you want to avoid the changes being propagated to other server instances.
 If you do this, ensure you re-enable binary logging once you have configured the user.